NVL-Lab/NVL-Lab.github.io/research/index.md

 {% capture text %}
 To achieve real-time control over neural function, it is essential for neuro-engineering solutions to evolve towards more effective bi-directional communication between biological and artificial systems when studying and perturbing neuronal circuits.
 However, the identification and selective stimulation of appropriate neurons or precise neurotransmitter signaling can be challenging in a constantly evolving network-wide activity.

 The potential advantages of unsupervised learning algorithms for controlling the stimulation of single neurons or dopamine receptors have yet to be fully explored.
-To address this, I aim to develop new experimental protocols utilizing closed-loop strategies, which can select and drive the most effective neuro-stimulation for studying, perturbing, and enhancing neural reinforcement.
+To address this, we develop new experimental protocols utilizing closed-loop strategies, which can select and drive the most effective neuro-stimulation for studying, perturbing, and enhancing neural reinforcement.

 {%
   include button.html